 According to Dean Hart Alzheimer’s medical journal, AD affects who a person is in the present moment, but does not change who they are at the core of their legacy.
 Their values and philosophies remain the same at the root of their being.
 Due to the vulnerable state of mind, selecting an AD that the caregivers must hold in regard can help all stakeholders make decisions with moral legitimacy and integrity.

 The individual’s past and present life experiences need to be consolidated to preserve their wants and needs.
 “Personhoods” is the concept of who the person is combined with their current experience after diagnosis.
 Reconciling these two parts of self can help caretakers and stakeholders gain a better understanding for the individual.

 We have to maintain the pursuit of happiness for these individuals.
-The autonomy of the person and protection of their legacy deserves equal or more weight than a decision-making third party when the patient is able to communicate their specific wants and needs for the future.
+Dean Hart Alzheimer’s research outlines the autonomy of the person and protection of their legacy deserves equal or more weight than a decision-making third party when the patient is able to communicate their specific wants and needs for the future.

 Coping with the Unknown

 The difficult question that weighs on the minds of many is how can it be known if patients would have changed their minds given the patient’s current circumstances and progression of the disease?
 A possible way of developing peace of mind can be through limiting the AD and RAD to treatment and research decisions after significant memory loss occurs.